Wellington Eye Centre Optometrist

 - Take your time filling out our registration forms, especially when answering questions about your medications and general health.
 It can be surprising what is relevant.
 This includes medications or supplements you might use.
 Items that are prescribed by a medical professional but also those you might take without a prescription.

 - It is helpful for us to know of any medical conditions you are suspicious you might have or things you are being investigated for.
-Even if you haven’t had an official diagnosis, these conditions might alter when you can have surgery or the types of medications we prescribe after the surgery.
+Even if you haven’t had an official diagnosis, some medical conditions might alter when you can have surgery or the types of medications we prescribe after the surgery.
 Conditions such as pregnancy, diabetes, acne rosacea, any autoimmune disease, and rheumatoid arthritis.

-- Read the post-surgical notes you are given, they give great advice on how long you should take off work, how long to avoid screen time and how to focus on your sleep.
+- Read the post-surgical notes you are given, they offer great advice on how long you should take off work, how long to avoid screen time and how to focus on your sleep.
 They can reassure you if you become worried about some of the typical post-surgical issues.
-Keep these notes, even in the months after your surgery, they are an excellent reference material.
+Keep these notes, even in the months after your surgery, as they are an excellent reference material.

 - Follow the advice of your surgeon and the team at Wellington Eye Centre.
 This is critical around the use of all eye drops (medicated ones and lubricating eye drops) and the timing of your follow-up appointments.
 Even when your eyes feel great, keep using the eye drops as recommended and attend all your follow-up appointments.